bearstech/banthemall/README.md

 Push the binary on your server.

+Cross compilation is very simple with [gxc](https://github.com/robertkrimen/gxc) tool.

 Use it
 ------

-Find a `GeoIP.dat` index from maxmind.
+Find a `GeoIP.dat` index from maxmind and put in the same folder.

+There is some command line options :

+    ./banthemall -h

+Log are read from STDIN :

     tail -f /var/log/apache2/access/log | ./banthemall

-More informations are shown every 30s :
+More informations are shown every 10s :

  - Country code
  - IP
- - Number of request per 30s
+ - Number of request per 10s, splitted by http status
+ - Number of distinct user agent
+ - Number of distinct url
  - [Spamhaus status](http://www.spamhaus.org/zen/). - is good, PBL is manageable, other are drama.